Filter Press

 WashComponentUsed / WashCompUsed Display The Component/species chosen for the calculation of Wash efficiency on a concentration base.

 CompWashEfficiency / CompWashEff Calc The calculated wash efficiency of the unit for the chosen component.
+If Method = FiltrateConcAt25C, then the component wash efficiency is calculated in terms of concentration:

-CompWashEff = (Conc Feed - Conc Cake) / (Conc Feed - Conc wash)
+CompWashEff = (Conc Feed - Conc Cake) / (Conc Feed - Conc Wash)

 WashCalc